Section Image

 Park City might be known as a ski city, but it has something to offer every season.
 “It’s most common for people to buy a place for the winter season so they can enjoy winter sports,” says Dan Howard, Park City’s Vice President of Communications.
 “But it’s very common that once they buy, they end up using the home more often than they thought they would.
 It’s a great seasonal cycle.”
 People stay for summer hiking and water sports on the reservoir, to watch the dramatic foliage in the autumn or ski under bluebird skies in the spring.
 However, winter sports remain the top draw for residents and visitors from around the globe.
 “When you host the world, it just brings something special to the area,” says Howard.
 “If you get on the ski lift, there’s a good chance that the person who gets on with you could be from anywhere in the world.”

-Families enjoy tubing in Park City.
+Families can enjoy tubing and other snow sports in Park City, Utah.

-Families enjoy tubing in Park City.
+Families can enjoy tubing and other snow sports in Park City, Utah.

 1/2